CLEARING YOUR CRIMINAL RECORD

 While you do not necessarily need an attorney to file for expungement, an attorney can help prepare the paperwork properly and appear at any hearing to deal with any objections.
 Some clients find that having an attorney gives them peace of mind.

 Sealing is the next best alternative to expungement.
 While your criminal record will still be available to law enforcement, it will not be available to the general public.
+Be aware, however, that even a sealed record can keep you from visiting some foreign countries such as Canada.
+For that, you may wish to consider petitioning for a pardon.

 To seal your record you must petition the court where your offense was handled.
 The state and police have 60 days to object after which a judge may sign the order sealing your record.
 The police then have 60 days to comply.
 If there is an objection, you may be required to appear at a hearing to explain why your record qualifies for sealing.
 In some jurisdictions, including Chicago, you may need to appear at a hearing even if there are no objections.
 At times, you will not learn of an objection until you appear at the hearing.